mcinglis/c-style/readme.md

 }
 ```

-But, alas, we (and our editors) rarely get it right, so I prefer to cut the complexity and stick to spaces only, because that's harder to get wrong.
+But, alas, we (and our editors) rarely get it right.
+I prefer to cut the complexity and only use spaces, because that's harder to get wrong.